-There is additional, specific course content that address the unique needs of other patient populations served by physical therapists, including pediatrics, geriatrics, and patients with amputations, wounds, and pelvic health concerns.
+There is additional, specific course content that address the unique needs of other patient populations served by physical therapists, including older adults and patients with amputations, wounds, and pelvic health concerns.
 Students have integrated simulated and real clinical experiences during their first and second year coursework under the mentorship of faculty and community-based physical therapists during which they are able to see patients who have conditions similar to those being covered in the classroom, so that classroom learning is immediately reinforced with clinical experience, and students are well-prepared for each clinical placement ahead of time.
 Students also provide free services to underserved community members under faculty supervision during three of their on-campus patient/client management courses, and in addition participate in a series of four Pro bono experiences courses threaded through the curriculum, where they also work side by side with faculty, providing free services to a variety of underserved populations in our local community.

 The importance of communication and relationship between the physical therapist and patients in a culturally diverse environment, and the multiple roles of physical therapists in the health care system and as part of health care teams are also addressed throughout the program.
-Students finish the program by completing a longer terminal clinical experience, enabling them to graduate as skilled and confident physical therapist contributors to the health care teams they join as they begin their careers.There are many distinguishing features of the DPT program at Samuel Merritt University.* You will have multiple opportunities for hands-on active learning during the classroom portions of the curriculum.
+Students finish the program by completing a longer final clinical experience, enabling them to graduate as skilled and confident physical therapist contributors to the health care teams they join as they begin their careers.There are many distinguishing features of the DPT program at Samuel Merritt University.* You will have multiple opportunities for hands-on active learning during the classroom portions of the curriculum.
 This includes extensive opportunities for simulated clinical practice in our state of the art Health Sciences Simulation Center.

 * You will join a program, a faculty, and a University community dedicated to transforming the experience of health and health care for diverse populations.